Jul. 18, 2023

 The National Institute of Neurological Disorders and Stroke (NINDS) is the main funder of research on the brain and nervous system and a component of the National Institutes of Health (NIH).
 Other NIH institutes that support research on vasculitis include the National Heart, Lung, and Blood Institute (NHLBI) and the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).

 Several NINDS-funded investigators are studying blood vessel damage and cerebral blood flow as it relates to stroke.
 A better understanding of the mechanisms involved in injury and repair of blood vessels in the brain may lead to improvements in the treatment and prevention of other vascular disorders.

-Information also is available from the following organizations:
+Information may be available from the following organizations and resources: